Deltares/hydromt/docs/user_guide/model_update.rst

 **Example usage**

-To update a Wflow model based on methods in an .ini file, as also shown in the first CLI example above, the following Python code is required.
+To update a Wflow model based on methods in an .yaml file, as also shown in the first CLI example above, the following Python code is required.
 Note that compared to building a model, the model should be initialized in read (if you save the output to a new root) or append (if you update the model data in place) mode.